ecmwf/ecflow/docs/ug/glossary.rst

       The ecFlow script is similar to a UNIX shell script.

-      The differences, however, includes the addition of “C” like pre-processing :term:`directives` and ecFlow :term:`variable`'s.
+      The differences, however, includes the addition of “C” like pre-processing :term:`directives` and ecFlow :term:`variable`\ s.
       Also the script *must* include calls to the **init** and **complete** :term:`child command`\ s so that the :term:`ecflow_server` is aware when the job starts(i.e changes state to :term:`active`) and finishes ( i.e changes state to :term:`complete`)